Mxhib/multitable-ecommerce-analytics-project/README.md

 # multitable-ecommerce-analytics-project
-e-commerce analytics project using PostgreSQL, SQL, Python, and Power BI with multiple related tables.
+e-commerce analytics project using PostgreSQL, SQL, and Power BI with multiple related tables.